ATIX AG

 name: confluent.schema-registry

-Within one role, it is possible to separate variables …
+Within a role, variables can …

 ---